EricCJoyce/Chess/README.md

 ```

 ## Zobrist hash generator
-This executable lives on the server back-end.
+This executable (not a WebAssembly module) lives on the server back-end.
+Compile using GCC.
 Call it when the page loads to generate a random Zobrist hash for every game.
 ```
 gcc -Wall zgenerate.c -lm -o zgenerate
 ```